MaxVerheyen/jekyll-theme-chirpy/tabs/about.md

 # MIT License
 ---

-I'm a proficient Front-End developer that loves using SASS to compile and create beautiful designs.
+I'm a proficient Front-End developer that loves using SASS to compile and create beautiful layouts.
 I can easily adapt to any CSS framework required.
-I also know how to use Photoshop and Illustrator, but would not consider myself a designer.
+I also know how to use Photoshop and Illustrator, even though I definetly have an eye for design,I wouldn't go so far as to consider myself a designer.

 After a 3 months internship and 6 months of learning as a junior developer at Calibrate I have acquired some basic knowledge about Drupal site building, theming, module development and site administration.